 The stakes are what your hero stands to gain if they are successful in reaching their goals.
-More painfully, what they stands to lose if they fail.
+More painfully, the stakes are the negative consequences for failure.
+What will they lose if they don't achieve their goal?

 In The Fugitive, Dr. Richard Kimble wants to evade capture, catch the man who killed his wife, and prove his own innocence.
 That’s the goal.

 What’s at stake are his freedom and his life.
 Men with guns are after him and they’ll shoot to kill.
 If they capture him, he’ll go back to prison and face the death sentence.
 If successful, he gets to live.
 If he fails, he’s a dead man.
 Classic life or death situation.